department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/orientation-epic.md

 ---
-name: Platform Orientation Template
+name: New VFS Team Member Template
 about: For orienting new VFS teams/members to Platform policies/practices
-title: Platform Orientation Template [Your name here]
+title: New VFS Team Member Template [Your name here]
 labels: analytics-insights, analytics-request, governance-team, platform-orientation
 assignees: ''